Reviewed by: Melissa Anderson / Reading level: Grade 9 / First covered: September 2016

 Key Takeaways:

-- Prerequisites include advanced mathematics like linear algebra and calculus, and foundational knowledge in economics and financial accounting.
+- Prerequisites include advanced mathematics like linear algebra and calculus, as well as foundational knowledge in economics and financial accounting.

 - Strong communication skills and a background in quantitative fields enhance candidacy; programs may also require GMAT or GRE scores.

-- Specializations such as computational finance or risk management might need specific skills like programming or advanced statistical knowledge.
+- Specializations like computational finance or risk management might need specific skills like programming or advanced statistical knowledge.

 Featured Programs